wptrainingteam/learn-wp-content/tutorials/fundamentals-01-the-wordpress-database.md

 When reading things like function names or table names, it's not required to read out the _'s.
 So wp_posts can be read as "wp posts".
 -->

+## Learning Objectives

+Upon completion of this lesson the participant will be able to:

+Describe what the WordPress database is
+Identify the different tables in the WordPress database Explain how to interact with the WordPress database Describe the different functions to interact with the WordPress database

+## Outline
+1. Introduction
+2. The WordPress Database
+3. Interacting with your WordPress database
+4. Database Tables
+5. Functions to interact with posts, comments, and users
+6. wp_terms, wp_termmeta, wp_term_relationships, and wp_term_taxonomy
+7. Functions to interact with terms and taxonomies
+8. wp_options
+9. Functions to interact with options
+10. wp_links
+11. Conclusion

 ## Introduction

 Hey there, and welcome to Learn WordPress.